Content by: Erin Nugent, RD & NCES, Inc.

 A guide for breastfeeding your baby...

-I don’t eat right, can I sill breastfeed?
+2️⃣ I don’t eat right, can I still breastfeed?

-Let your baby nurse on demand, usually every 1 1/2 to 3 hours or 8-12 times in 24 hours.
-If your baby sleeps a lot, wake him/her up to nurse every 2-3 hours during the day and every 4 hours at night.
-Feeding times may be irregular the first week or two, until your baby gets into schedule.
+Let your baby nurse on demand.
+Usually every 1 1/2 to 3 hours or 8-12 times in 24 hours is normal.
+If your baby sleeps a lot, it may be necessary to wake him/her up to nurse every 2-3 hours during the day and every 4 hours at night.
+Feeding times may be irregular the first week or two, until your baby gets into a schedule.
 Frequent feeding helps ensure a good milk supply.
-Babies go through “growth spurts”—times when they grow faster for a few days.
-Your baby will act hungrier during these times, so nurse more often.
+When babies go through growth spurts they tend to cluster feed.
+Your baby will act hungrier during these times, and want to nurse more often.
 Growth spurts happen around 2 weeks, 3 months and 5-6 months.

 Feeding time can last 10-30 minutes at each breast.
 Every baby is different, so let your baby nurse as long as needed.
+Babies get better at latching with more practice.
 As your baby learns how to nurse, feeding times gradually get shorter.
 Try not to watch the clock.
 Relax and enjoy your baby.